TSANG TSOU-CHOI

 An unexpected tale of defiance

 He began his campaign at 35 years old, starting as all good Kings do when land is stolen from them: by declaring war.
 Calligraphy was Tsang’s weapon of choice and the city was his canvas.
 In the mid-50s, armed with a wolf-hair brush, he began writing in public spaces.
 Mostly walls, pillars, electricity boxes, lampposts and various government-owned structures.
-Indeed, he picked carefully by only targeting crown land, when Hong Kong was a British Colony, then government land, when it returned to China in 1997.
-Authorities never considered his work art (neither did the public at first) and called it vandalism.
-Admittedly, they weren't wrong.
-At other times they named it graffiti, and if they were in an accommodating mood, ink writing.
+Indeed, he picked carefully by only targeting crown land (when Hong Kong was a British Colony) then government land (when it returned to China in 1997).
+At first, neither the Authorities nor the public considered his work art, instead calling it vandalism or 'ink writing' at best.

-Having attended school for only two years, his not-so-correct Chinese characters were irregular and occasionally erroneous but never hesitant.
-Instead, they were imposing, big, visible and absolutely impossible to ignore.
+Having attended school for only two years, his Chinese characters were irregular and occasionally incorrect but never hesitant.
+Instead, they were imposing, big, visible, and absolutely impossible to ignore.
 With an estimated 55 845 works in public spaces, he managed to build a city in his own image.
 Bearing witness to his endeavours, his subjects saw him play a masterful game of graphic hide and seek with the government.
 Each time one of his new creations was painted over by government cleaners, he would come back to cover the entire surface again.
-Almost akin to a city-wide performance in which the regime was unwittingly co-participant, Tsang Tsou-Choi was unyielding when confronted with the erasure of his work.
-Determined to be heard and have the world witness his loss, he would write all 21 generations of his lineage to explicit who the British and Chinese governments stole from.
-Adding his name, numbers, significant dates along with strongly worded opinions of his such as “Fuck the Queen”, he would also ask people to refer to him as “Your Majesty” and occasionally ask the ruling powers, which he called imposters, to pay him land taxes.
-He had of course been arrested a few times and even internalised in a psychiatric ward but it would take much more to discourage our protagonist.
-Upon release, he would continue and carry on until 2004 when he was sent to an old people’s home.
-Through his relentless enterprise, decade after decade, he managed to become a household name.
-A pivotal figure associated with Hong Kong and soon, unbeknownst to him, nationhood.
+Tsang Tsou-Choi was unyielding when confronted with the erasure of his work.
+Determined to be heard and have the world witness his loss, he would write all 21 generations of his lineage to explicit who the government stole from.
+Adding his name, numbers, significant dates along with insults such as “Fuck the Queen”, he would also ask people to refer to him as “Your Majesty” and occasionally ask the ruling powers -which he called imposters- to pay him land taxes.

 Hong Kongers began to slowly but surely take a liking to the King.
 If not for his debatable talent, at least for his sheer audacity.
 A comical tale at times, an awe inspiring one at others.
 A man, bold and reckless, somehow decided to challenge two global superpowers every day for the rest of his life.
-Furthermore, he did so without being discreet and chose an unconventional, erratic, surprising and fantastical eruption of childlike defiance instead.
-He dared when daring seemed like a farfetched idea people could not fathom.
-Perhaps then, it truly takes someone whose sanity is questioned to contest the ruling order.
-It appeared as if he was an organic byproduct of the larger socio-political issues in Hong Kong.
-If there was an irrational and absurd situation to deal with, it was only logical an irrational and absurd result would come to life.
-The most unlikely of icons, a product of its environment.
-If sovereignty, empire, nationhood and identity were always thrown into question in Hong Kong, he would hold ground to all these claims, declaring himself ruler and neutralising them all at once.
-To either China or Britain, he said neither.
-To Colony or Empire, he said locality.
-To artist or fool, he said King.
+Furthermore, he did so without being discreet and chose an unconventional eruption of childlike provocation.
+It appeared as if he was an organic byproduct of the larger socio-political issues in Hong Kong, resulting from a mounting tension felt by many.
+The most unlikely of icons, a product of the absurdity of his time.
+Instead of artist or fool, he chose the title of King.

 Tsang Tsou-Choi (King of Kowloon) preserved work on lamppost, Pink Shek Estate, Hong Kong © Amandine Vabre Chau